-Deep Creek Conservation Park is the largest portion of remaining natural vegetation on the Fleurieu Peninsula and is home to an array of native wildlife such as western grey kangaroos, short-beaked echidnas and 100 species of birds.
+Deep Creek National Park is the largest portion of remaining natural vegetation on the Fleurieu Peninsula and is home to an array of native wildlife such as western grey kangaroos, short-beaked echidnas and 100 species of birds.

 It’s located within 100 km of Adelaide – less than 2 hours’ drive – making it a perfect destination for a day trip or weekend getaway.

 Deep Creek really is a park for everyone to enjoy, with accessible accommodation within the park and equipment available for exploring the trails.

 Here’s how to make the most of it:

 Hire a TrailRider all-terrain wheelchair for free

 The TrailRider all-terrain wheelchair allows people with limited mobility to explore Deep Creek National Park’s diverse trails.
 The one-wheeled chair is a cross between a wheelbarrow and sedan chair.